SatyaSiddineni/9.Vendor-Audit-QM-Notification-Q2/README.md

 Vendor Audit QM Notification Q2

+How to Use This Project

+            Read the Business Scenario
+            Review the Process Flow
+            Open the Test_Data Excel
+            Use the Documents PDF for configuration guidance
+            Understand transaction steps for QM01, QM02, QM03

 1. Project Overview

             This project demonstrates how an SAP QM Functional Consultant designs and implements a Vendor Audit management process using Quality Notifications (Type Q2).